odys-z/hello/docsphinx/lectures/lect01/intro.rst

 For Beginner:

-According to some questions from beginners, if this is the first time of your reading a program, it may still feel confused about the source code.
+According to some questions from beginners, if this is the first time of one reading a program, who may still feel confused about the source code.
 There are some knowledge you should know first.

 - Array Access